-1.4 EISCAT\3D
+1.4 EISCAT_3D

-EISCAT Scientific Association participates in the EOSC Hub WP8 Competence Centre with the aim of developing a data portal for users of the future radar system EISCAT\3D, which is planned to start operation during 2021-2022.
-The aim of the CC is to have a working prototype open for public access by M18 of EOSC-hub project (from Sept 2019).
+EISCAT Scientific Association participates in the EOSC Hub WP8 Competence Centre with the aim of developing a data portal for users of the future radar system EISCAT_3D, which is planned to start operation during 2021-2022.
+The aim of the CC is to have a working prototype open for public access during EOSC-hub.

-EISCAT\3D will generate raw data at up to three radar sites (each with almost 10000 antennas) and has to make those data browsable and analysable for researchers, as well as archiving the data for the long-term.
+EISCAT_3D will generate data at up to three radar sites (each with almost 10000 antennas) and has to make those data browsable and analysable for researchers, as well as archiving the data for the long-term.
 It is planned to archive around 2 PB per year.
-This primary mission is achieved by procuring sufficiently big storage and network capacities at a few data/compute centres (for back-up or load distribution).
-The data will be transferred to this/these locations after initial filtering and calibration at the data source(s).
-The data/compute centres are responsible for data archival, data curation, generation of derived data (level 1-2-3) and for sharing the data with scientists.
+This primary mission is achieved by procuring sufficiently big storage and network capacity at the core radar site (Skibotn, Norway).
+This data/compute centre will be responsible for data archival, data curation, generation of derived data (level 1-2-3) and for sharing the data with scientists.

 Data must be shared with scientists via a data portal and programming APIs.
-The EISCAT\3D Data Portal should offer the following main features:
+The EISCAT_3D Data Portal should offer the following main features: